 Hotel Noel!
 The Jolliest Hotel Christmas Decorations and Traditions

 Lots of hotels across the United States get festive each December with lobby Christmas trees, visiting carolers, and enough twinkling lights to rival a stargazing park.
-But the ho-ho-hotels that follow go beyond, supplying extra-special yuletide magic via unique traditions involving everything from elaborate ice sculptures to a canoeing Santa Claus.
+But the ho-ho-hotels that follow go beyond, supplying extra-special yuletide magic via unique traditions involving everything from over-the-top ice sculptures to a canoeing Santa Claus.
 With these stays, there’s no place like a home away from home for the holidays.

 Pictured: the Willard InterContinental in Washington, D.C.

 Mohonk Mountain House, situated in a densely wooded spot in the Hudson Valley north of New York City, goes the traditional route during the holidays.
-Handmade wreaths, garland clumps known as kissing balls, and several lovingly decorated Christmas trees fill the 19th-century Victorian property with the scent of pine, while seasonal activities celebrate the time-tested joys of scavenger hunts, ice skating, cross-country skiing, and cookie decorating.
+Handmade wreaths, garland clumps known as kissing balls, and several lovingly decorated Christmas trees fill the 19th-century Victorian property with the scent of pine, while seasonal activities celebrate the time-tested joys of ice skating, cross-country skiing, and cookie decorating.
 The architectural possibilities of sweets are showcased in the annual Hudson Valley Gingerbread Competition, during which the region’s top confectionary builders converge on the hotel to vie for gingerbread supremacy.
 Mohonk displays the winners through New Year’s.

 “Here we know that Christmas will be green and bright,” Bing Crosby sang in “Mele Kalikimaka” of December in Hawaii, “the land where palm trees sway.”
 Throw in some world-famous sand and surf and you’ve got a good description of Honolulu’s Outrigger Waikiki Beach Resort.
 The fun-loving hotel kicks off the holiday season with the arrival of Santa in an outrigger canoe on the hotel’s beachfront.
 In Hawaii, apparently even Rudolph is on vacation.
 If you’re still dreaming of a white Christmas, head to the onsite Duke’s Waikiki restaurant and gaze upon the snow-colored ice cream filling of the macadamia-topped, chocolate cookie–crusted Hula Pie.

 Christmastime gives Disney yet another chance to activate the company’s unrivaled skill at creating moments that are at once magical and monetized.
 Many of Walt Disney World’s onsite hotels boast enchanting yuletide décor—but room rates seem designed for guests with the funds of Scrooge McDuck.
-Still, you don’t have to spend the night to check out the crowded lobby of Disney’s Grand Floridian Resort, known for its massive Christmas tree and 15-foot-tall Victorian gingerbread house covered in more than 5,000 edible shingles.
+Still, you don’t have to spend the night to check out the lobby of Disney’s Grand Floridian Resort, known for its massive Christmas tree and 15-foot-tall Victorian gingerbread house covered in more than 5,000 edible shingles.
 Yes, of course there’s an adjacent shop selling cookies, fudge, peppermint bark, and other sweets.